Hades-De/mt.olympOS/README.md

 # Building

-you just install the nix or lix package manager and run this command `nix-build`
+you just install the nix or lix package manager and run this command `nix build`

 # tests